Table of Contents

 - Malign diseases: Carcinoma, lymphoma, sarcoma, and multiple myeloma

 Mildly decreased hemoglobin (Hbg) (usually not < 9 mg/dL) and hematocrit (Hct).

 - RBCs are usually normocytic to mildly microcytic.

-- RDW is normal to slightly increased.
+- Red cell distribution width (RDW) is normal to slightly increased.

 - Normal to increased serum ferritin (acute phase reactant, the main distinguishing feature between iron deficiency anemia and anemia of chronic disease).